Skip to main content

 In a healthy individual with good metabolic flexibility, the body can switch between using fats and carbohydrates for fuel with ease.
 The pulsatile release of GH from peptides, often timed to be away from meals (like before bed), causes a temporary shift toward fat utilization.
 This is beneficial.

 The problem arises when this is layered on top of the chronic insulin resistance caused by a poor diet.
 A suboptimal diet creates a state where the cells are already struggling to manage high levels of glucose.
-Adding a surge of FFAs from GH action can exacerbate the “traffic jam” of energy substrates, potentially leading to elevated in the short term.
+Adding a surge of FFAs from GH action can exacerbate the “traffic jam” of energy substrates, potentially leading to elevated blood glucose in the short term.

 The table below outlines the distinct and sometimes opposing metabolic pressures exerted by testosterone and growth hormone.